 In 2007, the Government transferred the ownership of Dubai Financial Market ("DFM") (80% shareholding) and NASDAQ Dubai Limited ("NASDAQ Dubai") (formerly Dubai International Financial Exchange Limited) (100% shareholding) to Borse Dubai Limited ("Borse Dubai"), without any consideration.
 This transaction was a common control transaction and was accounted for using the pooling of interest method.
 Since no consideration was paid by Borse Dubai for the acquisition of DFM and NASDAQ Dubai, the entire amount of issued and paid up share capital of the two entities was recognised as a merger reserve in equity in these consolidated financial statements.
-Further during 2012, the Group's stake in Borse Dubai increased from 79.43% to 89.72% resulting in an increase of AED 734,383 thousand in the merger reserve.

-In 2007, merger of Emirates Bank International PJSC and National Bank of Dubai PJSC into Emirates NBD PJSC, resulted in a merger reserve of AED 3,460,860 thousand.
+In 2007, the merger of Emirates Bank International PJSC and National Bank of Dubai PJSC into Emirates NBD PJSC, resulted in a merger reserve of AED 3,460,860 thousand.

-In accordance with Emiree Decree No. 35 of 2011 passed by the Government, a 99% ownership interest in Aswaaq LLC ("Aswaaq"), a limited liability company registered in the Emirate of Dubai on 12 October 2009 under UAE Commercial Companies Law of 1984 (as amended) was transferred to ICD against a consideration of AED 99,000 thousand.
+In accordance with Emiree Decree No. 35 of 2011 passed by the Government, a 99% ownership interest in Aswaaq LLC ("Aswaaq"), a limited liability company registered in the Emirate of Dubai on 12 October 2009 under UAE Commercial Companies Law of 1984 (as amended) was transferred to ICD against consideration of AED 99,000 thousand.
 This transaction was a common control transaction and was accounted for under the pooling of interest method.
 Accordingly, the excess of consideration over the book value of net assets, amounting to AED 91,827 thousand was recognised in merger reserve.